 You can apply for your first Blue Badge or renew your existing badge using the same form.

-It can take 4 to 6 weeks to process your application.
-Please make sure your form is properly completed and you've sent us all the documents we need (see "What to send").
+It can take 4 to 8 weeks to process your application.
+Please make sure your form is properly completed and you've sent us all the documents we need (see 'What you will need to send').

 Medway, Bromley or Bexley residents: please visit your local council's website.

-You can also apply for an organisational Blue Badge (PDF, 245.4 KB) (if your organisation has vehicles which transport people who would individually be eligible for Blue Badges)
+You can also apply for an organisational Blue Badge (PDF, 161.5 KB) if your organisation has vehicles which transport people who would individually be eligible for Blue Badges.